bcgov/gwa-api/docs/guides/tutorial-idp-client-cred-flow.md

 - `Kong Upstream JWT`: This plugin adds a signed JWT to the request headers so that the Upstream Service can verify that the request came specifically from the Gateway.

 - `Client Certificates` : Client certificates (mTLS) provides a way for the Upstream Service to provide a secure channel from the Gateway and to verify that the request came specifically from the Gateway.

+- `Firewall IP Restrictions` : This provides a low-level of protection by limiting the IPs to the ones of the Gateway Data Planes.
+Because the Data Planes are typically on shared infrastructure, this would still allow traffic from other tenants.
+This might be acceptable based on the type of data delivered by or to the Upstream Service.

 ## Variations